-The default installation root directory is typically $x:\Program Files\IAR$ Systems\Embedded Workbench N.n\, where x is the drive where Microsoft Windows is installed, and the first digit in N.n reflects the first digit in the version number of the IAR Embedded Workbench shared components.
+The default installation root directory is typically $x:\Program\ Files\IAR\ Systems\Embedded\ Workbench\ N.n\,$ where x is the drive where Microsoft Windows is installed, and the first digit in N.n reflects the first digit in the version number of the IAR Embedded Workbench shared components.

 Note that this version number is not the same as the version number of your IAR Embedded Workbench product.
-To find the version number of the IDE and the product, see Product Info dialog box, page 83.
+To find the version number of the IDE and the product, see Product Info dialog box, page 82.

-THE RX DIRECTORY
+THE RISCY DIRECTORY

-The rx directory contains all product-specific subdirectories.
+The riscy directory contains all product-specific subdirectories.

-Directory Description rx\bin Contains executable files for RX-specific components, such as the compiler, the assembler, the linker and the library tools, and the C-SPY® drivers. rx\config Contains files used for configuring the development environment and projects, for example: • Linker configuration files (.icf) • C-SPY device description files (.ddf) • Device selection files (.menu) • Syntax coloring configuration files (.cfg) • Project templates for both application and library projects (.ewp), and for the library projects, the corresponding library configuration files. rx\cstat Contains files related to C-STAT. rx\doc Contains online versions in hypertext PDF format of this user guide, and of the RX reference guides, as well as online help files (.chm).
-The directory also contains release notes with recent additional information about the RX tools. rx\drivers Contains low-level device drivers, typically USB drivers required by the C-SPY drivers. rx\examples Contains files related to example projects, which can be opened from the Information Center. rx\inc Contains include files, such as the header files for the standard C or C++ library.
-There are also specific header files that define special function registers (SFRs)-these files are used by both the compiler and the assembler. rx\lib Contains prebuilt libraries and the corresponding library configuration files, used by the compiler. rx\plugins Contains executable files and description files for components that can be loaded as plugin modules. rx\rtos Contains product information, evaluation versions, and example projects for third-party RTOS and middleware solutions integrated into IAR Embedded Workbench.
+Directory Description riscv\bin Contains executable files for RISC-V-specific components, such as the compiler, the assembler, the linker and the library tools, and the C-SPY® drivers. riscv\config Contains files used for configuring the development environment and projects, for example: • Linker configuration files (.icf) • C-SPY device description files (.ddf) • Device selection files (.menu) • Syntax coloring configuration files (.cfg) • Project templates for both application and library projects (.ewp), and for the library projects, the corresponding library configuration files. riscv\cstat Contains files related to C-STAT. riscv\doc Contains online versions in hypertext PDF format of this user guide, and of the RISC-V reference guides, as well as online help files ( .chm).
+The directory also contains release notes with recent additional information about the RISC-V tools. riscv\drivers Contains low-level device drivers, typically USB drivers required by the C-SPY drivers. riscv\examples Contains files related to example projects, which can be opened from the Information Center. riscv\inc Contains include files, such as the header files for the standard C or C++ library.
+There are also specific header files that define special function registers (SFRs)-these files are used by both the compiler and the assembler. riscv\lib Contains prebuilt libraries and the corresponding library configuration files, used by the compiler. riscv\rtos Contains product information, evaluation versions, and example projects for third-party RTOS and middleware solutions integrated into IAR Embedded Workbench. riscv\src Contains source files for some configurable library functions and the library source code.
+For the ILINK linker, the directory also contains the source code for ELF utilities. riscv\tutorials Contains the files used for the tutorials in the Information Center.

-Table 10: The rx directory
+Table 10: The riscv directory